What Types of Metrology Systems are Available to Companies?

 OGP offers a unique aspect to video sensors, with the ability to take the captured images from these advanced video sensors and combine them with proprietary edge detection and autofocus algorithms available exclusively in OGP metrology software packages.

 By combining the solutions above – which are just some of the technologies and the forms in which they can be employed in metrology – you can gain a comprehensive, in-depth, detailed report of every nook and cranny of a part, and all within minutes.
 Turned parts can be profiled using video and white light; blind holes can be measured using lasers or feather probes depending on the depth and angle.
+There are many types of metrology readily available for any measuring task.

 Whatever the challenge, there’s a sensor and a method for it, and OGP UK’s experts can recommend the best equipment for your goals.
 Get in touch and put us to the test today.